openresty/lua-nginx-module/README.markdown

 When the data can no longer be hold in the memory buffer for the request body, then the data will automatically be flushed onto a temporary file just like the standard request body reader in the Nginx core.

 It is important to always call the [ngx.req.finish_body](http://wiki.nginx.org/HttpLuaModule#ngx.req.finish_body) after all the data has been appended onto the current request body.
-Also, when this function is used together with [ngx.req.socket](http://wiki.nginx.org/HttpLuaModule#ngx.req.socket), it is required to call [ngx.req.socket](http://wiki.nginx.org/HttpLuaModule#ngx.req.socket) *before* this function, or you will get the "request body already read" error message.
+Also, when this function is used together with [ngx.req.socket](http://wiki.nginx.org/HttpLuaModule#ngx.req.socket), it is required to call [ngx.req.socket](http://wiki.nginx.org/HttpLuaModule#ngx.req.socket) *before* this function, or you will get the "request body already exists" error message.

 The usage of this function is often like this: